 Please note: The student's academic record will also be reviewed.

-Required Thank-You Letters
+Required Reports and Thank-You Letters

-Thank-you letters should be addressed to the stewards of the Anita Volz Wien '62 Global Scholars Fund and should contain the following information:
+A formal report on your project and thank-you letter should be addressed to the stewards of the Anita Volz Wien '62 Global Scholars Fund and should contain the following information:

 Smith College will pay or reimburse nonrefundable program deposits normally required to confirm a student's enrollment in a study abroad program.